-In 2007 (as in other years), the most common contaminants detected in the trip, field, and equipment blanks included methylene chloride, toluene, and chloroform.
+In 2008 (as in other years), the most common contaminants detected in the trip, field, and equipment blanks included methylene chloride, methyl chloride, toluene, and chloroform.
 These compounds are commonly detected in blanks and do not pose significant problems with the reliability of the analytical results.
-Several other compounds were also detected, such as acetone and strontium-90 (Sr-90), at low levels.
+Several other compounds were also detected. such as acetone and strontium-90 (Sr-90), at low levels.
 When these contaminants are detected, validation or verification procedures are used, where applicable, to qualify the associated data as "nondetects," (see Section 9.4).
-The results from blank samples collected during 2007 did not indicate any significant impact on the quality of the results.
+The results from blank samples collected during 2008 did not indicate any significant impact on the quality of the results.

 Field duplicate samples are analyzed to check the reproducibility of sampling and analytical results, based on EPA Region II guidelines (EPA 2006).
 For example, in the Groundwater Monitoring Program, duplicates are collected for 5 percent of the total number of samples collected for a project per sampling round.
-During 2007, 180 duplicate samples were collected for nonradiological analyses, and 553 duplicate samples were collected for radiological analyses.
+During 2008, 42 duplicate samples were collected for nonradiological analyses, and 66 duplicate samples were collected for radiological analyses.
 All duplicate samples were acceptable for input into BNL's Environmental Information Management System (EIMS) database, which is used to manage the Laboratory's environmental data.
 Duplicates were analyzed only for the parameters relevant to the program they monitored.
-Of the 9,597 nonradiological parameters analyzed in 2007, 98 percent of the analyses met QA criteria.
-Of the 2,901 radiological parameters monitored, 95.8 percent met QA criteria.
-While these results indicate consistency between the contract analytical laboratory and field sampling technicians, there is an apparent pattern to many of the "out-of-control" duplicate results.
-Analysis of samples by Test America (TA) in areas where no tritium is expected has shown low levels of tritium (below 4,000 pCi/L).
-However, reanalyses of the same samples cannot confirm these detections.
-To minimize the reporting of false positives, TA has instituted a policy of reanalyzing tritium detections for projects where active or passive tritium remediation is not being monitored.
-This includes all projects except the sitewide HFBR groundwater monitoring program and the g-2 groundwater monitoring program.
-If the tritium results cannot be verified, the reanalyses are reported.
+Of the 4,160 nonradiological parameters analyzed in 2008, 99 percent of the analyses met QA criteria.
+Of the 288 radiological parameters monitored, 99 percent met QA criteria.

 Matrix spike and matrix spike duplicates are performed to determine whether the sample matrix (e.g., water, soil, air, vegetation, bone, or oil) adversely affected the sample analysis.
 A spike is a known amount of analyte added to a sample.
 Matrix spikes are performed at a rate specified by each environmental program's DQOs.
 The rate is typically one per 20 samples collected per project.
-No significant matrix effects were observed in 2007 for routine matrices such as water and soil.
+No significant matrix effects were observed in 2008 for routine matrices such as water and soil.
 Nonroutine matrices, such as oil, exhibited the expected matrix issues.